Does Dr. Sarah Mess Offer En Bloc Breast Implant Removal?

-Dr. Sarah Mess uses electrocautery and a lighted retractor for a meticulous dissection under direct vision.
+Dr. Sarah Mess has settled on total capsulectomy as her preferred option for patients looking to have their implant capsules removed.
+She uses electrocautery and a lighted retractor for a meticulous dissection under direct vision.
 The patient has general anesthesia (‘twilight’ sedation possible in certain cases), IV antibiotic protocol, and a rinse of the pocket with an antibiotic solution prior to closure.
-Dr. Sarah Mess does not use drains for the procedure since the careful dissection avoids bleeding and the tissue with fresh surfaces will self-adhere.

 Recovery is generally much easier than the initial augmentation with patients returning to work in a week or less.